Divsupport/Churn-Analysis-Project-Using-SQL-server-Power-BI/README.md

 5. **Future Enhancements**: I laid out next steps for predictive modeling, automated ETL refreshes, and A/B testing.

-1. Churn Analysis Overview In today’s competitive market, retaining customers is key to long-term success.
-Churn analysis helps identify why customers leave by analyzing behavioral patterns and trends.
-Using machine learning and data analytics, businesses can predict churn and take proactive steps to improve loyalty.

-1.1 Target Audience While this project focuses on a telecom company, the insights apply across industries—retail, banking, healthcare, and more.
-It explores practical strategies and tools to reduce churn and enhance customer retention through data-driven decisions.
+## Churn Analysis Introduction

+In today's competitive corporate environment, customer retention is critical to long-term success.
+One important method for comprehending and lowering this client attrition is churn analysis.
+It entails looking at customer data to find trends and explanations for why customers leave.
+Businesses may identify which clients are most likely to leave and comprehend the variables influencing their choices by utilizing machine learning and advanced data analytics.
+With this information, businesses may take proactive measures to increase client loyalty and happiness.

+## Who is the Target Audience?
+The methods and insights used in this research are applicable to a variety of businesses, even though it concentrates on churn analysis for a telecom company.
+This Churn research is useful for any company that values keeping customers, from retail and banking to healthcare and beyond.
+I will examine the strategies, resources, and best practices for enhancing customer loyalty and lowering attrition while turning data into useful insights for long-term success.